Councillors and MPs

 Councillor surgeries provide an opportunity for you to meet your ward councillors in person and to discuss local issues.

-Haringey is divided into two parliamentary constituencies, Tottenham represented by David Lammy MP and Wood Green and Hornsey represented by Lynne Featherstone MP.
+Haringey is divided into two parliamentary constituencies, Tottenham, and Wood Green and Hornsey.
+Find out about the upcoming General Election.

 Members of Parliament (MPs) are elected by a particular area or constituency in Britain to represent them in the House of Commons.
 MPs divide their time between their constituency and the Houses of Parliament in London.
 Once elected it is an MP's job to represent all the people in his or her constituency.
 An MP can ask Government Ministers questions, speak about issues in the House of Commons and consider and propose new laws.